DeveloperNomis/Medical_Imaging/README.md

 As you probably already have seen, this is the second version of the python inference script for medical image QA evaluation using VLLM.
 The new script (recommended) improves flexibility, reproducibility, and experiment organization.

-Key Improvements in the New Script
+# Key Improvements in the New Script:
   - Command-line interface with arguments:
 	--model_path, --data_path, --output_root, --prompt_file, --batch_size
 	→ No more hard-coded paths